APIs

 // handle the PUT request...

-When multiple functions are provided they will be called as a chain.
+When multiple services are provided they will be called as a chain.
 If one succeeds, it will move on to the next.
 This allows middleware to be composed into more complex handlers.

 const putCustomer = (ctx) => {